ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: reset_with_defaults()

     Resets the device to a known state.
-This function disables power generation, resets session attributes to their default values, commits the session attributes, and leaves the session in the `Running <javascript:LaunchHelp('NI_DC_Power_Supplies_Help.chm::/programmingStates.html#running')>`__
+This method disables power generation, resets session properties to their default values, commits the session properties, and leaves the session in the `Running <javascript:LaunchHelp('NI_DC_Power_Supplies_Help.chm::/programmingStates.html#running')>`__
     state.
-In addition to exhibiting the behavior of the :py:meth:`nidcpower.Session.reset` function, this function can assign user-defined default values for configurable attributes from the IVI configuration.
+In addition to exhibiting the behavior of the :py:meth:`nidcpower.Session.reset` method, this method can assign user-defined default values for configurable properties from the IVI configuration.